Consider a hot curling brush if you’re looking to up your hairstyling game. Think of a curling iron with bristles.

 Variable Heat Settings

 Having variable temperature controls helps prevent heat damage.
 You should stay at a temperature that effectively curls without wrecking your hair.
 The more settings you can choose from in a styling brush, the less the risk of damage.
-Those with colored, damaged or dry hair will always want to style on lower temperature settings.
+Those with colored, damaged, or dry hair will always style on lower temperature settings.

 So which hot styling brush takes the crown in this roundup?

 The best product to get, in my opinion, is the Conair Instant Heat Styling Brush.

 The mixed metal barrel uses heat stabilizing technology to minimize the damage on fragile hair.
 The device has 25 heat settings, which is the most extensive list.
 Lastly, It has ball-tipped bristles and an anti-scald design for safety.
 The 1.25-inch body is an excellent middle-ground for creating a variety of curls, whatever your hair type.

 For most people, it’s the best curling iron brush to get but as always, consider your hair needs before deciding on what product to get.
 Happy curling!

 Leah WilliamsLeah Williams is the founder of Lucky Curl and has been in the hair care and styling industry for the last 15 years.
 Since then, she has developed incredible expertise and a deep understanding of how to treat and style the most difficult hair types and is passionate about sharing her knowledge with the readers of Lucky Curl.

 How Hot Should a Curling Brush Be?
 According to Your Hair Type